 Michigan voters can request an absent voter ballot without providing a reason.
 During or after registration you can sign up to automatically receive an absentee ballot application before every election.

-Get a Michigan license plate for your vehicle(s)
+Get a license plate for your vehicle(s) as a new Michigan resident

 When you move to Michigan, you are required to purchase a license plate for your vehicle.
-To do so, you will need to visit a Secretary of State office and provide the following:
+To do so, you will need to schedule a visit at a Secretary of State office and provide the following:

-- If possible, your previous state registration (it can be recently expired)
+- If possible, your previous state registration (expired less than 90 days)

 - An original copy of the vehicle title (photocopies not accepted)